YuntongJu/DC-Benchmark/README.md

-# dc_benchmark
+# DCBench

-Dataset Condensation Benchmark
+This is the official codebase for paper: DC-BENCH: Dataset Condensation Benchmark